Indre-V/bee-aware/README.md

 ## Accessibility Testing

 I have used web accessibility evaluation tool [WAVE Tool](https://wave.webaim.org/) which helps to determine if web content is accessible to individuals with disabilities.
-It highlighted the issue in the code with label id which I rectified and passed passed the test.
+It highlighted the issue in the code with label id which I rectified and passed the test.

 ![WAVE](docs/wave-report.png "WAVE Result")